It looks like your browser is out-of-date! For the best user experience, please upgrade to a more modern browser like Chrome or Edge.

 Learning that your child has a brain or spinal cord tumor is scary.
 This diagnosis is received by approximately 5,000 children in the United States each year.
 The Comprehensive Pediatric Neuro-Oncology team at Riley Children’s Health and the IU Health Melvin and Bren Simon Cancer Center treat children diagnosed with brain or spinal cord tumors.

-While the diagnosis of a brain or spinal cord tumor is scary, you can be rest assured knowing that your child's Riley at IU Health care team will work hard to provide the best treatment options.
+While the diagnosis of a brain or spinal cord tumor is scary, you can be rest assured knowing that your child's Riley Children's care team will work hard to provide the best treatment options.
 You will be surrounded and supported by a team that will provide the in-depth information you need in order to be informed and make decisions along with a treatment plan that works for your family.

 The care of patients with brain and spinal cord tumors requires multiple specialists viewing and treating the condition from all angles.
 The Comprehensive Pediatric Neuro-Oncology Program at Riley Hospital for Children at IU Health provides this integrative care approach.
 Each member of your child's care team is an expert in their own area of care.
 In addition to neurosurgery and neuro-oncology, your child’s team may include providers from: